IBM/ansible-power-aix/README.md

 <!-- Not always needed, but a scope helps the user understand in a short sentence like below, why this repo exists -->
 ## Scope

-The purpose of this project is to provide modules that can be used to manage configurations and deployments of Power AIX systems.
+The **IBM Power Systems AIX collection** provides modules that can be used to manage configurations and deployments of Power AIX systems.
+The collection content helps to include workloads on Power platforms as part of an enterprise automation strategy through the Ansible ecosystem.

 <!-- A more detailed Usage or detailed explanation of the repository here -->
 ## Usage